 It quickly earned a spot on my list of the best travel experiences of 2018.
 If you’re heading to Boston, don’t miss it.

-The Most Colorful City in the World
+Experiencing the Most Colorful City in the World

 If you’re in search of Crayola chic, head for Valparaiso, Chile.
 It’s a port city on the Pacific coast of Chile, an easy 1½-hour drive from Santiago.
 Arguably it’s the most colorful city in the world, which later last year became another of my best travel experiences for the year.

 Built on numerous hills, Valparaíso is famous for its steep funiculars, cliff-top houses, and as one of the residences of the late Pablo Neruda, Chile’s national poet.
 It was an influx of 19th-century immigrants that provided the city with its architectural character, but the colors have been added more recently.
 When that was, I can’t tell you.

 As with many graffiti-covered places, it’s not for everyone.
 One German tourist I met in Santiago told me she thought the paintings made the entire city look dirty.
 While I can understand her perceptions of the place, I instead found it near mesmeric.

 I suggest you take a day trip to Valparaiso from Santiago.
 If you find you don’t like it, head back to Santiago and instead enjoy some time in one of the many wineries you’ll pass along the way.